nordtheme/nord/README.md

 <p align="center">A arctic, north-bluish color palette.</p>

-<p align="center">Created for the clean- and minimal design pattern to achieve a optimal focus and readability for code syntax highlighting and UI.
+<p align="center">Created for the clean- and minimal flat design pattern to achieve a optimal focus and readability for code syntax highlighting and UI.
 It consists of a total of sixteen, carefully selected, dimmed pastel colors for a eye-comfortable, but yet colorful ambiance.</p>

 ---